 2001 – Reopening of the Embassy of Senegal in Brasília

 2005 – President Luiz Inácio Lula da Silva visits Dakar

-2006 – President Luiz Inácio Lula da Silva and President Abdoulaye Wade meet in Salvador at the occasion of the 2nd Conference of Intellectuals from Africa and the Diaspora
+2006 – Presidents Luiz Inácio Lula da Silva and Abdoulaye Wade meet in Salvador on the occasion of the Second Conference of Intellectuals from Africa and the Diaspora

 2007 – Visit of President Abdoulaye Wade to Brazil

-2009 – The Minister of Development, Industry and Foreign Affairs, Miguel Jorge, leads business mission to Senegal
+2009 – The Minister of Development, Industry and Foreign Affairs, Miguel Jorge, leads a business mission to Senegal

-2010 – Visit of the Minister of the Armed Forces of Senegal, Abdoulaye Balde to Brazil
+2010 – Visit of the Minister of the Armed Forces of Senegal, Abdoulaye Balde, to Brazil

 2012 – President Macky Sall visits Brazil to take part in the Rio+20 Conference and meets with President Dilma Rousseff